LitLabs420/Labs-Ai/SYSTEM_READY.md

 - ✅ Non-admins silently redirected from `/admin`
 - ✅ Protected routes require Firebase auth
 - ✅ User data isolated by UID in Firestore
-- ✅ Real Firebase keys configured
+- ✅ Real Firebase keys configured (server-side secrets are rotated)
 - ✅ HTTPS enforced on Vercel
 - ✅ No secrets exposed in frontend